gluecifer/PMP-Excellence/README.md

 |10| Stakeholder management |

 ### Project management
 Effective project management will require knowledge, skills and the mastering of techniques or tools.
 With this set of skills the project-defining requirements can be identified and constraints (e.g. the [*Triple Constraint*](https://en.wikipedia.org/wiki/Project_management_triangle),) can be balanced against each other.
+Along the life of the project, assumptions, which were necessary at the start of the projects, get verifyied and information gets more detailed.
+The project is *progressively elaborated*.

 ![alt text][triple]

 [triple]: https://upload.wikimedia.org/wikipedia/commons/thumb/8/88/Project-triangle-en.svg/1024px-Project-triangle-en.svg.png